umputun/tg-spam/site/docs/index.md

 - `--admin.group=,  [$ADMIN_GROUP]` - admin chat/group name/id.
 This can be a group name (for public groups), but usually it is a group id (for private groups) or personal accounts.
 - `--admin.secret=, [$ADMIN_SECRET]` - admin secret.
 This is a secret string to protect generated links.
 It is recommended to set it to some random, long string.

+### Updating spam samples dynamically

+The bot can be configured to update spam samples dynamically.
+To enable this feature, reporting to the admin chat must be enabled (see `--admin.url=, [$ADMIN_URL]` above.
+If any of privileged users (`--super=, [$SUPER_USER]`) forwards a message to admin chat, the bot will add this message to the internal spam samples file (`spam-dynamic.txt`) and reload it.
+This allows the bot to learn new spam patterns on the fly.
+In addition, the bot will do the best to remove the original spam message from the group and ban the user who sent it.
+This is not always possible, as the forwarding strips the original user id.
+To address this limitation, tg-spam keeps the list of latest messages (in fact, it stores hashes) associated with the user id and the message id.
+This information is used to find the original message and ban the user.

+Note: if the bot is running in docker container, `--files.dynamic-spam=, [$FILES_DYNAMIC_SPAM]` must be set to the mapped volume's location to stay persistent after container restart.

 ### Logging

 The default logging prints spam reports to the console (stdout).
 The bot can log all the spam messages to the file as well.
 To enable this feature, set `--logger.enabled, [$LOGGER_ENABLED]` to `true`.
 By default, the bot will log to the file `tg-spam.log` in the current directory.
 To change the location, set `--logger.file, [$LOGGER_FILE]` to the desired location.
 The bot will rotate the log file when it reaches the size specified in `--logger.max-size, [$LOGGER_MAX_SIZE]` (default is 100M).
 The bot will keep up to `--logger.max-backups, [$LOGGER_MAX_BACKUPS]` (default is 10) of the old, compressed log files.